josh-vaz-dev/youlama/README.md

 2. Open your web browser and navigate to `http://localhost:7860`

+3. Choose between two tabs:
+   - **Local File**: Upload and transcribe audio/video files
+   - **YouTube**: Process YouTube videos with subtitle extraction

+### Local File Tab
-3. Upload an audio or video file and select your preferred model and language settings
+1. Upload an audio or video file
+2. Select your preferred model and language settings

-4. Click "Transcribe" and wait for the results
+3. Click "Transcribe" and wait for the results

+### YouTube Tab
+1. Enter a YouTube URL (supports youtube.com, youtu.be, and invidious URLs)
+2. Select your preferred model and language settings
+3. Click "Process Video"
+4. The app will:
+   - First try to extract available subtitles
+   - If no subtitles are available, download and transcribe the video

 ## Model Options